Civil Initiatives Committee

-The Civil Initiatives Committee (CIC of KGI; Комитет гражданских инициатив; КГИ; Komitet grazhdanskikh initsiativ, KGI) is a liberal community of politicians, experts and public figures, positioning itself as a non-partisan association of professionals in key spheres of life (in economy, science, education, healthcare, culture) "around the idea of modernizing the country and strengthening democratic institutions".
-CIC was created on April 5, 2012, by Alexei Kudrin and a number of other politicians and public figures "in order to determine and implement the best option for the country's development".
+The Civil Initiatives Committee (CIC or KGI; Комитет гражданских инициатив; КГИ; Komitet grazhdanskikh initsiativ) is a liberal community of politicians, experts, and public figures.
+It positions itself as a non-partisan association of professionals in key areas of public life, including the economy, science, education, healthcare, and culture, united around the idea of modernising the country and strengthening democratic institutions.

+The committee was established on April 5, 2012, by Alexei Kudrin and a number of other politicians and public figures, with the stated aim of determining and implementing optimal options for the country's development.

-The name was co-authored with Andrey Nechaev.
-The creation of a Liberal Democratic Party under this name was postponed because "He (Kudrin) talked to Vladimir Vladimirovich (Putin) and decided that it was too early (to create) the party, we should limit ourselves to creating a committee."
-Later, under the chairmanship of Nechaev, the "Civic Initiative" appeared, of which Kudrin did not become a member.
+The name of the committee was co-authored with Andrey Nechaev.
+Plans to create a political party under the same name were postponed after Kudrin held discussions with Vladimir Putin, following which it was decided that establishing a committee was more appropriate at that stage.
+Subsequently, under the chairmanship of Nechaev, the party Civic Initiative was established; Kudrin did not become a member of this party.

-The preconditions for the creation of the committee were the December events - the 2011 elections and the subsequent rallies on Bolotnaya Square on December 10 and on Academician Sakharov Avenue in Moscow on December 24, 2011. «The past elections demonstrated the desire of citizens to really influence the state of affairs in our country, choose the course of its development» — said in a statement on the creation of the Committee for Civil Initiatives, published on the official website of Alexei Kudrin.
+The formation of the committee followed the 2011 legislative elections and the subsequent protests, including rallies held on Bolotnaya Square on December 10 and on Academician Sakharov Avenue in Moscow on December 24, 2011.
+In a statement announcing the creation of the committee, published on Kudrin's official website, it was stated that the elections had demonstrated citizens' desire to exert genuine influence over state affairs and to participate in determining the country's future direction.

 Foundation for Support of Civil Initiatives "Dialogue"

-Since September 2017, the Kudrin Foundation for the Development of Civil Initiatives has been supporting the committee's activities.
-Since September 4, 2018, the Foundation has been renamed the Dialogue Foundation for the Development of Civil Initiatives.
-The Foundation is the organizer and administrator of the research, information, analytical and advisory work of the committee.
-The main assets of the Fund are property contributions and donations from Russian individuals and legal entities.
+Since September 2017, the Kudrin Foundation for the Development of Civil Initiatives has supported the committee's activities.
+On September 4, 2018, the foundation was renamed the Dialogue Foundation for the Development of Civil Initiatives.
+The foundation serves as the organiser and administrator of the committee's research, information, analytical, and advisory work.
+Its primary sources of funding are property contributions and donations from Russian individuals and legal entities.

 Targets and goals

-The statement on the creation of the Committee outlines the main intentions of the organization:
+In a statement announcing the committee's establishment, its founders outlined the organisation's main objectives: